BuzzZ80/Rot-Lang/README.md

 A node's index is the number of nodes that came before it.
 The first node is node 0, the next is node 1, etc...

 ## Expressions
-More instructions will be added in the future, and it should be noted that input and move are not implemented yet, but currently implemented or planned instructions are as follows:
+More instructions will likely be added in the future, but for now:
 - `nop`
 - `exit`
 - `display src`